-"Docker for PHP Developers" is a guide that will teach you how to use Docker and PHP to create clean, repeatable development environments that are easy to understand.
+"Docker for PHP Developers" is a book and video course that will teach you how to use Docker and PHP to create clean, repeatable development environments that are easy to understand.

 Learn how Docker can simplify your PHP development setup and make it simple to share your environment with others.
 You will learn how to set up, manage, and deploy Docker applications with confidence.

 * Book-only packages are also available.

 It was hard learning how to use Docker because not only did I have to get used to the Docker environment—which has its own set of learning curves and challenges—I had to learn how to work with PHP, web servers, PHP modules, dependencies, and so forth in this new thing called a “container.”

 I had to learn the nuances between Docker and a Vagrant virtual machine (which I was using at the time), how they are similar, and how they are different.

 Docker presents some significant paradigm changes to how you think about a PHP environment.